 What Is CBD Oil?

 CBD is the chemical compound extracted from the cannabis plant.
 It contains cannabinoids and very low levels of THC—less than 1 per cent is required by law.
-This compound or extract is then dissolved in a ‘carrier oil’, such as olive oil or hemp seed oil, to improve its bioavailability, which is to say, its ability to be better absorbed by the body.
+This compound or extract is then dissolved in a ‘carrier oil’, such as olive oil or hemp seed oil, to improve its bioavailability and ability to be better absorbed by the body.

 Put differently, CBD is fat-soluble and is more effective when digested alongside fat.
 What’s more, it simply would not dissolve in water.